-Newcastle disease is fairly common around the world but thankfully, the UK doesn't have many outbreaks.
+Newcastle disease is fairly common around the world but thankfully, the UK doesn’t have many outbreaks (the last one according to DEFRA was 2006).
 The symptoms of Newcastle disease can be quite varied.
-Newcastle disease is a notifiable disease in the UK.
+Newcastle disease together with Avian Influenza (Bird Flu) is a notifiable disease in the UK.

 Commercial flocks are vaccinated against Newcastle disease at the same time as they are vaccinated for infectious bronchitis and all racing pigeons leaving the UK (and returning on their own hopefully!) are vaccinated against it.
 The virus is quite tough, being able to survive in dead birds for many weeks afterwards.